gssi/clinical-mastitis-risk/README.md

-# Temporal Modeling and Explainability for Clinical Mammary Pathology Risk Classification
+# Temporal modeling and explainability-based analysis for clinical mastitis risk in dairy cattle: A data-driven approach

 ## 1. Overview

-This repository implements a modular data-driven workflow for binary classification of clinical mammary pathology risk in dairy cattle, with a specific focus on temporal modeling and explainability-based analysis.
+This repository implements a modular data-driven workflow for binary classification of clinical mastitis risk in dairy cattle, with a specific focus on temporal modeling and explainability-based analysis.
 The workflow supports both end-to-end experimentation and selective execution of individual components:

 - Multi-source data integration